 Most industries can benefit from GPS tracking, but the positive results and return on investment are quickly apparent in construction.
 Using GPS tracking technology, construction companies can run more efficiently and improve profitability with the ability to track and locate assets in real time.
-This article explains how GPS construction equipment is used and further explores the advantages of GPS tracking for this industry.
+This article explains how GPS construction equipment is used and further explores the advantages of GPS fleet tracking for this industry.

 How is GPS tracking used for construction equipment?